 Although all seven guest rooms at Greta’s Inn B&B are located on the second floor, don’t let that stop you from booking a stay in this stunning 1929-era property.
 An electric chair lift is available to take you from the main floor, which still maintains its original wood flooring, to the second story.
 There are five guest rooms and two suites, all of which come with queen-sized beds and private baths.
 The suites also have an additional twin bed to accommodate larger parties or guests who desire separate sleeping arrangements.

-Experience the unexpected beauty found in Lone Wolf at the Quartz Mountain Resort.
-Nestled alongside a clear blue lake and tucked away amid rolling hills, this resort has several wheelchair accessible lodging options.
-In addition to the stunning lodge, on-site restaurant and bunkhouse, there are also two wheelchair accessible cabins available.
+Experience the unexpected beauty found in Lone Wolf at Quartz Mountain State Park.
+Nestled alongside a clear blue lake and tucked away amid rolling hills, this resort has several wheelchair-accessible lodging options.
+In addition to the stunning lodge, on-site restaurant and bunkhouse, there are also two wheelchair-accessible cabins available.
 Book a stay in either cabin 3 or 8, both of which come with a full-sized bed in the bedroom, a queen-sized sleeper sofa in the living area and a handicap accessible bathroom.

-Guests will also find a 576 sq ft ADA-compliant cabin at Kodiak Pines Cabins that is just half a mile from Fort Cobb Lake.
+Guests will also find a 576 sq ft ADA-compliant cabin at Fort Cobb State Park that is just half a mile from Fort Cobb Lake.
 In addition, there are modern cabins available at the Lake Elmer Thomas Recreation Area in Fort Sill.
 One of the medium cabins, which sleeps six, is also ADA-compliant.